Free Consultation

 Seeking Compensation for a Coup-Contrecoup Brain Injury

 If you or a loved one has been diagnosed with a coup-contrecoup brain injury in Colorado, you may be entitled to financial compensation.
 Filing a personal injury lawsuit against one or more parties for negligently causing your injury could result in payment for your medical bills, past and future expenses, lost wages, long-term disability, pain and suffering, and more.
-Discuss the possibility of bringing this type of claim with an brain injury attorney at no cost today.
-Contact Fang Law Firm for a free case consultation in Denver.
+Discuss the possibility of bringing this type of claim with a Denver brain injury attorney at no cost today.
+Contact Fang Accident Lawyers for a free case consultation in Denver.